No such thing as a free lunch: Early uses

-The earliest known use of the phrase in its current sense is as the punchline of the article "Economics in Eight Words" by Walter Morrow, published in the El Paso Herald-Post of June 27, 1938 (and other Scripps-Howard newspapers about the same time).
-The article is a fable about a king who seeks advice from his economic advisors.
-He asks for ever-simplified advice following their original "eighty-seven volumes of six hundred pages", executing half the economists each time.
-The last surviving economist distills all the advice to eight words: "There ain't no such thing as free lunch."
+The earliest known use of the phrase in its current sense is as the punchline of the story "Economics in Eight Words" in Herman Fetzer's "Pippins and Cheese" column in The Cleveland Press on May 4, 1933.
+The story is a fable about a king who hired four hundred economists to write an outline of economics.
+When they told him the outline would consist of four hundred volumes, he executed half of them, and continued doing this each year until only the chief economist survived, and made his summary in eight words: "There is no such thing as free lunch."

+"Economics in Eight Words" was rewritten by newspaper editor Walter Morrow, and published under the same title in The Birmingham Post on June 24, 1938, and other Scripps-Howard newspapers around that time.
+While it followed the same outline as Fetzer's story, Morrow changed the final line to "There ain't no such thing as free lunch."

 In 1942, "There ain't no such thing as a free lunch" (with the word "a" before "free lunch") appeared in Public Utilities Fortnightly, and the Columbia Law Review in 1945.
 A shortened version of the phrase, "there is no free lunch" appeared in a 1942 article in the Oelwein Daily Register (in a quote attributed to economist Harley L. Lutz) and in a 1947 column by economist Merryle S. Rukeyser.

 In 1949, the phrase appeared in Pierre Dos Utt's monograph TANSTAAFL: A Plan for a New Economic World Order, which describes an oligarchic political system based on his conclusions from "no free lunch" principles.
 In 1950, a New York Times columnist ascribed the phrase to economist (and army general) Leonard P. Ayres of the Cleveland Trust Company: "It seems that shortly before the General's death [in 1946]... a group of reporters approached the general with the request that perhaps he might give them one of several immutable economic truisms that he had gathered from his long years of economic study...
 'It is an immutable economic fact,' said the general, 'that there is no such thing as a free lunch.

 The September 8, 1961, issue of LIFE magazine has an editorial on page 4, TANSTAFL', It's the Truth", that closes with an anecdotal farmer explaining this slight variant of TANSTAAFL.
 By the late 1960s, the phrase had also been given the name "Crane's law", for example in an article by Henry D. Harral in the Pennsylvanian (1969).

 Popularization

 In 1966, author Robert A. Heinlein published his novel The Moon Is a Harsh Mistress, in which TANSTAAFL was a central, libertarian theme, mentioned by name and explained.
 This increased its use in the mainstream.
 Edwin G. Dolan used the phrase as the title of his 1971 book TANSTAAFL (There Ain't No Such Thing As A Free Lunch) – A Libertarian Perspective on Environmental Policy.